 Associate in Science Degree

-The Electrical Technology program trains students for entry-level careers in the electrical industry.
+The Electrical Technology program with an emphasis on Renewable Energy trains students for entry-level careers in the electrical industry.
 Some of the diverse careers open to graduates are construction electrician, maintenance electrician, photovoltaic installation technician, power system technician, electrical relay technician, electrical research technician, electrical distribution sales, electro-mechanical technician, electrical technical support, and entry level controls engineer.